ever-been/everDoc/src/book/markdown/swrepo.md

 ### Software repository {#user.swrepository.swrepository}
 The main purpose of the software repository is to store BPKs for future use.
-Software Repository (SR) is implemented as a service which can be started on an arbitrary BEEN node.
-You can upload prepared BPKs to and download them from the SR. Provided implementation is based on embedded HTTP server.
+The Software Repository is implemented as a service which can be started on an arbitrary EverBEEN node.

 ### BPK versioning {#user.swrepository.bpkversioning}
-Software repository does not allow re-uploading of BPKs with same groupId, bpkId and version.
+Software repository does not allow re-uploading of BPKs with same `groupId`, `bpkId` and `version`.
 If you want to re-upload a BPK, you have to change its version.
 The reason for this limitation is simple - it prevents inconsistencies and unpredictable behavior of production code.

 For ease of developing of new tasks and benchmarks BPKs can be created with version suffixed by **'-SNAPSHOT'**.
 Such versions of BPKs can be re-uploaded to the Software Repository.
 Also Host Runtimes will download such versions instead of using cached packages.
-It is not recommended to use **'-SNAPSHOT'** in in production environment.
+It is not recommended to use **'-SNAPSHOT'** in production environment.